-Through the negative screening the sub-fund excludes issuers in advance from the Responsible Investment universe which fall foul of the exclusion policies available on www.kbc.be/investment-legal-documents > Exclusion policies for responsible investment funds.
+Through the negative screening the sub-fund excludes issuers (companies, governments, supranational debtors and/or government-linked agencies) in advance from the Responsible Investment universe which fall foul of the exclusion policies.

 The application of these policies means that issuers involved in activities such as fossil fuels, the tobacco industry, arms, gambling and adult entertainment are excluded from the sub-fund's investment universe.
-Investments in financial instruments linked to livestock and food prices are also excluded, whereas strict criteria apply to companies that are active in the palm oil industry.
+Investments in financial instruments linked to livestock and food prices are also excluded.
 All companies that derive at least 5% of their revenues from the production or 10% of their revenues from the sale of fur or special leather, are excluded.
-The negative screening also ensures that issuers based in countries that encourage unfair tax practices, that seriously violate fundamental principles of environmental protection, social responsibility and good governance (through the normative screening, through a poor ESG risk rating, due to involvement in unsustainable countries and controversial regimes) are excluded from the sub-fund's investment universe.
+The negative screening also ensures that issuers based in countries that encourage unfair tax practices, that seriously violate fundamental principles of environmental protection, social responsibility and good governance (through the normative screening, through a poor ESG risk rating, due to involvement in unsustainable countries by not meeting the sustainability criteria and controversial regimes, due to severe controversies related to water emissions, pollution or waste and gender diversity and due to high or severe controversies in the context of activities that have a negative impact on biodiversity and for which insufficient measures are taken to reduce their impact) are excluded from the sub-fund's investment universe.